 The monitoring functions of the device can be configured for user defined events.
-By default, events are deactivated (Action set to None).
-Contrary to device alarms, the events only work while the DC input is switched on.
-It means, for instance, that you cannot detect undervoltage (UVD) anymore after switching the DC input off and the source lower it.
+By default, events are deactivated (Action = None).
+Contrary to device alarms, the events only work while the DC output is switched on.
+It means, for instance, that you can't detect undervoltage (UVD) anymore after switching the DC output off and the voltage is still sinking.